-In the Golden Age, Amsterdam was Europe’s most important port for the tea and coffee trade.
+In the 17th century, Amsterdam was Europe’s most important port for the tea and coffee trade.
 Perhaps this is where the Dutch love of coffee stems from.
 Try the local coffee specialty koffie verkeerd, a milky coffee similar to a latte.
 Besides drinks, it’s common for Dutch cafés to have a table filled with newspapers and magazines for their patrons to peruse.

 Café De Jaren

 Amsterdam’s grand café De Jaren tends to attract a younger crowd.
 Situated in a former bank building, the roomy, light-filled interior has a tiled mosaic floor, modern art on the walls and an impressive bar with a great selection of liqueurs and eaux de vie.
 But perhaps its best feature is the spectacular outdoor terrace overlooking the river Amstel.

 Once hailed by the New York Times as “one of the world’s great cafés,” Café Luxembourg is a spacious Amsterdam café with a time-honoured interior.
 The parquet floors, marble bar and attentive, professional staff will transport you back to grander times.
 They offer plenty of delicious options for lunch and dinner and their reading table is stocked with international titles.

 This brasserie and café is located inside Amsterdam’s main theatre, the Stadsschouwburg on Leidseplein.
 The building dates back to the late 19th century, and the café’s interior is suitably glorious.
 It attracts visitors of all ages – theatre-goers as well as those who just pop in for a coffee, a snack or a drink.